bookofproofs/bookofproofs.github.io/_sources/history/19th-century/klein.md

 * However Klein did not build a school at Erlangen where there were only a few students, so he was pleased to be offered a chair at the Technische Hochschule at Munich in 1875.
 * There he, and his colleague Brill, taught advanced courses to large numbers of excellent students and Klein's great talent at teaching was fully expressed.
 * Among the students that Klein taught while at Munich were Hurwitz, von Dyck, Rohn, Runge, Planck, Bianchi and Ricci-Curbastro.
-* Also in 1875 Klein married Anne Hegel, the granddaughter of the philosopher Georg Wilhelm Friedrich Hegel.
 * After five years at the Technische Hochschule at Munich, Klein was appointed to a chair of geometry at Leipzig.
 * The years 1880 to 1886 that Klein spent at Leipzig were in many ways to fundamentally change his life.
 * His career as a research mathematician essentially over, Klein accepted a chair at the University of Göttingen in 1886.